-In accordance with Government Auditing Standards, we have also issued our report dated December 15, 2015, on our consideration of Big Sky County Water and Sewer District No. 363's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated November 28, 2016, on our consideration of Big Sky County Water and Sewer District No. 363's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-The report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in conjunction with this report in considering the results of our audits.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Big Sky County Water and Sewer District No. 363's internal control over financial reporting and compliance.